-We were responsible for maladministration in the handling of repairs, damp & mould and service failure in handling three complaints.
-We were ordered to pay £600 compensation to one resident, £1,400 to the second resident and £2,230 to the third resident.
+We were responsible for maladministration in the handling of repairs, damp & mould and service failure in handling two complaints.
+We were ordered to pay £600 compensation to one resident and £1,400 to the other resident.

 One complaint had not been through our complaints process.
 We notified the Ombudsman and logged this as a stage 1 complaint and responded to it within target.
 There were no further actions or orders.